 ANP Driving School has served the El Paso area with professional driver instruction since 2003.
 A leading provider of driver education courses for teens and adults, they also offer defensive driving ticket dismissal courses that are regularly available throughout the week.

 657 Horizon Blvd Ste J, Socorro, TX 79927 or call (915) 858-6259

 After several months of pandemic shutdown, Sunny Day is back, offering Saturday classes.
-Their TDLR approved courses can be used for ticket dismissal and/or insurance discount.
-Classes are held at the eastside Golden Corral located at 1460 N. Lee Trevino Dr, 79936.
+Their TDLR-approved courses can be used for ticket dismissal and/or insurance discounts.
+Classes are held at the eastside Golden Corral at 1460 N. Lee Trevino Dr, 79936.